Can EB2 be Upgraded to EB1: A Comprehensive Guide

 Addendum: EB2 to EB1 Porting

 As skilled professionals navigate the complexities of U.S. immigration, the concept of porting from EB2 to EB1 presents a compelling opportunity for those seeking to enhance their immigration status and secure permanent residency.
+This process is often referred to as '2 to EB 1' and serves as a strategic pathway to obtaining immigrant visas and green cards more efficiently.
 In this section, we will elucidate the process and benefits of EB2 to EB1 porting, as well as the circumstances under which it may be applicable.

 Understanding EB2 to EB1 Porting